Wet & Messy (WAM / Sploshing)

 The interest's organising landmark is the British magazine Splosh!, the publication that gave the kink both its community and its very name.

-- 1989: Splosh! is first published in Britain, run by "Horny Hayley" and "Bill Shipton," a pseudonym of the professional writer and publisher Clive Harris (who had earlier worked across UK adult publishing).
+- 1989: Splosh! is first published in Britain, run by "Horny Hayley" and "Bill Shipton," a pseudonym of the professional writer and publisher Clive Harris.
 It featured photographs and stories of people in wet-and-messy situations.

 - 2001: the print magazine ends after 40 issues, having become the quintessential publication on the fetish; by 2002 it reportedly had roughly 7,000 subscribers worldwide.
 Its success was profiled on the Channel 5 documentary UK Raw in 2001.